zio/zio-http/docs/website/docs/v1.x/dsl/request/index.md

 #### Matching path on the basis of Type

-The below snippet will match paths like `/fruits/3/apples` but not `/fruits/a/apples`
+The below snippet will match path like `/fruits/3/apples` but not `/fruits/a/apples`

 ```scala
 val app: HttpApp[Any, Nothing] = Method.GET / "fruits" / *[Int] / "apples" to { a =>